If you have set up 2FA to receive login codes via SMS on your mobile device, you will need to enter these every time you log in to your wallet.

 First, link and verify your mobile number.
-This article walks you through the steps on how to do that.
 You can then proceed to Level 2 of the Security Center of your wallet, at which point you can enable two-factor authentication (2FA).

 Once you have enabled 2FA (learn why we strongly recommend enabling this feature), all subsequent logins will require you to input your wallet ID, password, and then a 2FA code that you should receive via text message or SMS on your mobile phone.

 What if I’m not receiving any SMS messages?